SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The navigator shows a hierarchy of assets under "GROUPS" (See screenshot below):

-* On the top, top level groups are shown.
+* At the top, top level groups are shown.

 * When expanding a group, all its children are shown.
-Children may include other groups or devices assigned to the group.
+Children can include other groups or devices assigned to the group.
 Children are also shown in the tab "Sub-assets".

 ![image alt text](/guides/users-guide/image_5.png)